 Ex.
 TJ is married and has two dependents.
 TJ’s family size is:

 Federal Poverty Level: The amount of income a family needs for food, clothing, transportation, shelter and other necessities.
-It changes every year and in 2015 it is $11,770 for one person; for each additional family member add $4,160.
+It changes every year and in 2016 was $11,880 for one person; for each additional family member add $4,160.
 The FPL in Alaska and Hawaii vary from the rest of the country.
-The FPL is recalculated every year by the Census Bureau.
+The Federal Poverty Level is recalculated every year by the Census Bureau.